I Say Goals, You Say Resolution

 Things settled down after the conference and I got back into the swing of work’s year end deliverables.
 PS – Here is when I missed most of my Makeover Monday submissions.
 But one night I saw a post regarding the North American Tableau Fringe Festival submission request.
 I had watched the Fringe Festival before (both in 2018 and in prior years) and had heard about it when it started a few years ago and thought the concept was spectacular.

 Originally, I hadn’t thought about submitting, but again, in an effort to share more with the community and to challenge myself to present publicly, I set a submission the night it was due.
 I was pleasantly surprised when my talk, Dashboarding in Reverse, was accepted.
 Emily Kund and the rest of the North American team (Cesear Picco and Alex Waleczek) are truly exceptional people.
 I know it takes a lot to organize a free event and this one ran without a hitch.
-You can find all the videos on their YouTube page and I’ll update the link once the North American session’s videos are posted.
+You can find all the videos on their YouTube page and you can view mine here.

 Whew, if that wasn’t enough for one year, I don’t know what is!!

 Through all of this excitement around Tableau and my community involvement, I also was approached with a new job offer.
 I’ve been at my current company for 8.5 years, which for me, is the longest I’ve ever been at a job and more than half of my working life.